Chloe Primerano: Playing career

 The following year, the 2023–24 season, Primerano chose to stay at RINK Academy, where she recorded 35 goals and 89 points in 29 games and was named a first team all-star.
 She recorded a point in all but one regular season game, beginning the year on a points streak of 19 games.
 She recorded at least three points in 17 games, in which she recorded five points three times and six points three times.
 In the playoffs, she recorded six goals and nineteen points including six points in the championship-clinching match to secure her second and RINK's third consecutive title.
 Her 14 assists were more than any other player had points in the postseason.
 In November 2023, Primerano announced her commitment to the University of Minnesota, and in February 2024 it was announced that she would join the team a year early, for the 2024–25 season.
 Her defence partner at RINK, Gracie Graham, also committed to the university.

 Entering her first season of college ice hockey with high expectations, Primerano recorded her first collegiate goal in her first collegiate game, the third tally for the Golden Gophers in a 4–1 victory over the University of Connecticut.

+On June 29, 2026, it was announced that Primerano, along with Caitlin Kraemer and Abbey Murphy, would be attending the development camp of the National Hockey League's Edmonton Oilers alongside the team's prospects and other camp invites.